 How You Can Incorporate Rich Habits Into Your Life

 To incorporate Rich Habits into your life, you have to start.
-Choose a habit and go for it.
+Choose a daily habit to improve and go for it.

 MY GOAL: Each day I will put together a task list.